surma/surma.dev/content/things/observables-on-the-platform.md

 ## Streams vs. Observables

 These examples above look like equivalent code.
-But do they actually behave the same?
-Or is there a difference between observables and streams?
+But do they actually behave the same or is there a difference between observables and streams?
 Here is one example where two seemingly equivalent programs behave differently:

 ```js
 import { Observable } from "rxjs";